connordowson/.dev/src/content/projects/picturesquepints.md

 draft: false
 ---

 A small blog to post any pints I drink with a nice bit of scenery when I'm travelling.
-On each post you can see the local paid, and the UK price converted using an exchange rate API.
+On each post you can see the local price paid, and the UK price converted using an exchange rate API.
 Also uses [Mapbox](https://www.mapbox.com/) to show the location on a map.